 SSI SRNs receiving secure data shall implement the BPSec (reference [D19]) to forward any DTN bundles received from other nodes (figure 6-54b).

 SSI SRNs sending secure data shall implement the BPSec (reference [D19]) to deliver any received DTN bundles to other nodes (figure 6-54b).

-SSI SRNs receiving secure data, bundle, DTN/Bundle keys is outside the scope of existing CCSDS standards.
+Note – The means for managing and exchanging keys is outside the scope of this document.